 Virginia Car Accident Attorney

 After a car accident in Virginia, the state’s financial responsibility laws take over.
-This means that the at-fault driver generally pays for the medical bills of the victim.
+This means that when car accidents happen, the at-fault driver generally pays for the medical bills of the victim.
 Many people take financial responsibility ahead of time by paying for auto insurance from a company in their state.
-This ensures that the person responsible for the wreck pays for the damages.
-However, things become complicated if the at-fault driver’s insurance company refuses to pay.
+This ensures that the person responsible for the car crash pays for the damages.
+However, things become complicated if the at-fault driver’s insurance company denies fault and refuses to pay.
 If you find yourself in this situation, we recommend speaking with a Virginia car accident attorney as soon as possible.

 Car Accident Liability

 Accidents involving motor vehicles can result in a wide range of consequences, including financial losses.
 The wounded may be required to miss work while healing from the injury, or they may be required to enter a rehabilitation facility.
 They may have many doctor appointments, surgeries, prescriptions, and tests, all of which will cost them a lot of money.
-If the damage is severe, they may need care for the rest of their life and compensation to cover the cost of this high degree of care.
-A traumatic brain injury, or TBI, is one type of damage that can occur in a head-on accident or a rear-end collision.
+For the more serious injuries, they may even require care for the rest of their life and compensation to cover the cost of this high degree of care.
+For example, a traumatic brain injury, or TBI, is one type of damage that often occurs in a head-on accident or a rear-end collision and can lead to mounting financial damages.

 Types of Auto Accidents